On The Opposite of Magic, writing and kumquats

-Miss Snark’s First Victim, a wonderful blog by an agented author who runs contests and other events that give writers feedback and opportunities.
+Authoress’ blog, by a wonderfully generous author who runs contests and other events that give writers feedback and opportunities.

 Alexandra Sokoloff’s Screenwriting Tricks for Authors.
 I’m way too much of a scaredy-cat to read her horror/suspense novels, but her blog is a gold mine for any writer.
 Her explanation of how to use the three-act structure to strengthen your novels turned me from a seat-of-the-pants plotter to a planner.